-There are nine chapters in this introduction:
+There are nine chapters, a glossary and an index in this introduction:

-Briefly describes information management and lists some basic Chapter 1 DATATRIEVE functions Chapter 2 Supplies information about what you have to do to begin using DATATRIEVE, describes some of the basic commands and statements that tell DATATRIEVE what to do, and tells you how to leave DATATRIEVE Chapter 3 Explains how to define information for DATATRIEVE using ADT Chapter 4 Describes the use of Help and Guide Mode to give you online assistance while using DATATRIEVE Chapter 5 Explains how to store information with DATATRIEVE Chapter 6 Describes a variety of ways you can retrieve data
+Chapter 1 Briefly describes information management and lists some basic DATATRIEVE functions.
+Chapter 2 Supplies information about what you have to do to begin using DATATRIEVE, describes some of the basic commands and state- ments that tell DATATRIEVE what to do, and tells you how to exit DATATRIEVE.
+Chapter 3 Explains how to define data for DATATRIEVE using ADT.
+Chapter 4 Describes the use of HELP and Guide Mode to give you online assistance while using DATATRIEVE.

-Chapter 7 Contains information about modifying information you have stored previously
+Chapter 5 Explains how to store data with DATATRIEVE.
+Chapter 6 Describes a variety of ways you can retrieve data.
+Chapter 7 Contains information about modifying data you have stored previously.
+Chapter 8 Explains how to erase data.
+Chapter 9 Describes some of the basic features of the DATATRIEVE Report Writer.

-Chapter 8 Explains how to erase data
+Related Manuals

-Chapter 9 Describes some of the basic features of the DATATRIEVE Report Writer
+DATATRIEVE-11 Guide to Writing Reports DATATRIEVE-11 User's Guide DATATRIEVE-11 Reference Manual DATATRIEVE-11 Call Interface Manual